Recently I read a blog post by Christopher Bogosh titled, Fetal Body Parts, Brain-Dead Donors, and Inconsistent Christians. He writes,

 Why would we concern ourselves with which comes first, the death of the body or the departure of the soul?

 This question becomes important when we desire vital organs for transplantation.
 Vital organs must come from bodies that are alive.
 See blog posting Vital Organ Donation – The Most Important Question.
 So far, our society generally agrees that a person must be dead for vital organs to be removed.
-For vital organ donation to be right there needs to be a way for a person to be dead, while their body is still alive.
-For this to be the case many would agree that the soul needs to depart before the body dies.
-Thus the question, which comes first, death of the body of departure of the soul?read more
+For vital organ donation to be right there needs to be a way for a person to be dead, while their body is still alive.… Read the rest

 I have already Commented on the question, Are those who fail to pass brain stem function tests really dead? (read blog entry Organ-donation – Are Brain Dead Really Dead?)
 In this entry I would like to consider another approach to the claim that those who are brain dead are really dead.